Bombay Jayashri

-"Bombay" Jayashri Ramnath is an Indian Carnatic vocalist, singer, and musician.
-She has sung in multiple languages including Tamil, Telugu, Kannada, Malayalam and Hindi movies.
+Jayashri Ramnath ("Bombay") is an Indian Carnatic vocalist, singer, and musician.
+She has sung songs in multiple languages, including for Tamil, Telugu, Kannada, Malayalam, Hindi and English movies.
 Born into a family of musicians, Jayashri represents the fourth generation of music practitioners in her family.
 Trained by Lalgudi Jayaraman and T.R.
-Balamani, she was awarded India's fourth highest civilian award, the Padma Shri, in 2021.
-She has become one of the most sought after Carnatic musicians today.
+Balamani, She was awarded India's fourth highest civilian award, the Padma Shri, in 2021.
+In December 2023, she was awarded the most prestigious award in the Carnatic music field, the Sangeetha Kalanidhi, by the Madras Music Academy.
+She was nominated for an Academy Award for Best Original Song (Oscar) for Pi's Lullaby from Life of Pi movie.
+She is one of the most sought-after Carnatic musicians today.

 Early life and training

-Born in Tamil family in Calcutta, Jayashri received her initial training in Carnatic music from her parents, Smt.
+Jayashri was born into a Tamil-speaking family in Calcutta.
+She received her initial training in Carnatic music from her parents, Smt.
 Seethalakshmy Subramaniam and Shri.
-N.N.
-Subramaniam and was later trained by Lalgudi Jayaraman and T R Balamani.
+N. N. Subramaniam, and was later trained by Lalgudi Jayaraman and T. R. Balamani.
 She also learned to play the Veena from G. N. Dhandapani Iyer.

-Jayashri received training in Hindustani Classical Music from K Mahavir Jaipurwale and Ajay Pohankar.
-She also holds a diploma in Indian Music from the Gandharva Mahavidyalaya, Delhi.
+Jayashri received training in Hindustani classical music from K. Mahavir Jaipurwale and Ajay Pohankar.
+She also holds a diploma in Indian music from the Gandharva Mahavidyalaya, Delhi.